Stability of local quantum dissipative systems: Glauber dynamics

-Since $\mathcal L_\Lambda$ and $\mathcal L_\Lambda + \mathcal D$ have the same stationary distributions, even locally, all properties that depend just on the structure of the fixed points sets will be shared by both: this is the case, for example, of frustration freeness (which we will prove next) and LTQO (which will be proved later).
+Since $\mathcal L_\Lambda$ and $\mathcal L_\Lambda + \mathcal D$ have the same stationary distributions, even locally, all properties that depend just on the structure of the fixed-point sets will be shared by both: this is the case, for example, of frustration freeness (which we will prove next) and LTQO (which will be proved later).